 And that my friends, pretty much sums it up!
 I hope you found my list useful and have some new apps to download.
 For more ways to make your flights more enjoyable check out: Survive Long Haul Flights With These 15 Tips

-What are some of your favorite apps?
+What are some of your favourite apps?
 Please share in the comments below!
 I'm always looking to add to my repertoire!